aadilmallick/my-notes-docusaurus/docs/js-cookbook/08-TDD.md

 - **Flexibility:** Changing a dependency becomes as simple as handing a new one to your class or function.
 No need to dive deep into the internals just to update an implementation, making your app more maintainable.
 - **Decoupling:** When your code doesn’t need to know _how_ things are created, it’s largely isolated from changes.
 Want to swap out `ApiClient` for something else?
 Just hand in the new dependency.
 No drama, no tears.

+#### When to mock and when not to

+> [!NOTE]
+> The best time to mock a function is when you're trying to abstract away implementation details you don't care about, like a database call or some network requests that you don't want to actually execute.

+> [!WARNING]
+> If you see a test that has more than 10 to 20 mocks within a single file, then that means that you're not really testing the code.
+Instead you're just trying to make sure that your test is correct and it's not really testing the underlying code.
+That's a red flag.

 ### TDD

 TDD is a programming paradigm where we write tests before writing code, essentially designing our entire codebase out of those tests.
 It follows a principle of **red-green-refactor**.